Thursday, November 7, 2024

 My own less battered troops will be taking making space for his corp, so don't drop back much.

 My challenge is the middle hasn't quite developed yet, but the outline is already revealing itself.
 General Peter (Russian right) is wise and has evacuated mostly already.
-The French commander (whose name I'm forgetting......possibly Ian) now is relatively unencumbered by opposition, and has a fordable river dividing his troops from mine.
+The French commander (whose name I'm forgetting......possibly Ian KEVIN) now is relatively unencumbered by opposition, and has a fordable river dividing his troops from mine.
 I'm outnumbered in the centre.
 That ignores that French force across from Peter.
 I'm now at risk of being a delicious salient to bite off on one if not two flanks.

 The withdrawal is looking......okay.
 The cavalry screen is in place, but there is a big column of french heavy cav bearing down on the thin equine line.